by Rich Stratton, Assistant Director of Public Relations

 Every theatre major at Cedarville must craft an artist’s credo prior to graduation, which requires them to establish boundaries, plan for difficult situations and articulate their understanding of theatre as ministry.
 Paris acknowledges that it was during this exercise that she realized her faith is not separate from her career, but the reason God was calling her to this industry.
 “God wants to use my place in this community to shine as a light for Christ,” she explained.
 “He is sending me as a missionary to the people I work with, love and value.”

 Paris maintains contact with her former professors and makes herself available to current students as a resource to help them navigate the challenges that lie ahead.
-“I am excited to see how God continues to use Cedarville students, past, present and future to redeem the theatre industry for his glory,” she concluded.
+“I am excited to see how God continues to use Cedarville students, past, present and future to redeem the theatre industry for His glory,” she concluded.